Frequently Asked Questions

 This Eloqua to Marketo glossary isn’t a side note—it’s the most useful, day‑one resource for translating Eloqua experience into Marketo results.
 By standardizing language, you reduce rework, avoid consent mishaps, and keep attribution clean.
 The faster your team speaks the same terms, the sooner campaigns move from reviews to results.

-Put it to work: keep the Eloqua to Marketo glossary open while building Programs and Smart Campaigns, align a few shop‑specific terms with your admins, and translate one production‑adjacent journey end‑to‑end.
-Capture what you learn back into the table so the next campaign ships even faster.
+Put it to work: Keep the Eloqua to Marketo glossary open while building Programs and Smart Campaigns, align a few shop‑specific terms with your admins, and translate one production‑adjacent journey end‑to‑end.
+Then, capture what you learn back into the table so the next campaign ships even faster.

 If your business is planning—or even exploring—a shift from Eloqua to Marketo, this terminology exchange is the best starting point.
 And when you’re ready to accelerate, 4Thought Marketing can help you cruise through the transition, a piloted Marketo Program with QA and consent checkpoints, CRM/integration validation, and hands‑on training for your builders.
 Contact 4Thought Marketing to schedule your onboarding session and first pilot.